foodgawker: Is It Still Worth The Effort?

 You do you, baby.

-To date, these are my features at foodgawker. (click the graphic below and it will take you to my gallery)
+To date, these are my features at foodgawker.

 I still contend that the muffins are overexposed.